rafaelHenrique1936/challenge-full-stack/backend/comments.md

 - **DELETE /api/v1/students/:id**: Remove a student

 All endpoints require authentication via JWT token in the `Authorization: Bearer {token}` header.

-For more details, see the Swagger documentation available at `/api-docs`.

 ---